 The accommodation process is expected to be interactive with participation from the graduate student, the employing/appointing unit faculty, and the unit’s administrative designee.

-Rackham Graduate School’s Accessibility Facilitator is the designated central contact for management of the central accommodation fund and assisting graduate students in securing reasonable employment accommodations for GSI, GSSA, GSRA and temporary hourly graduate students with disabilities.
+Rackham Graduate School’s Resolution Officer is the designated central contact for management of the central accommodation fund and assisting graduate students in securing reasonable employment accommodations for GSI, GSSA, GSRA and temporary hourly graduate students with disabilities.

 The Office of Services for Students with Disabilities (SSD) is responsible for verifying disabilities and identifying reasonable accommodations.

 The ADA/Section 504 Coordinator (see SPG 201.84 for additional information) in the Office of Institutional Equity (OIE) is available for consultation regarding compliance with applicable laws and University policy, disputes related to the accommodation process, and to formally investigate complaints of alleged disability discrimination or harassment.